Finite momentum superconductivity in superconducting hybrids: Orbital mechanism: Introduction

 Besides that there is another class of superconducting materials where finite momentum superconductivity may exist.
 These are so called noncentrosymmetric (NCS) superconductors with no inversion center and where in presence of spin-orbit coupling and in-plane magnetic field finite momentum of superconducting electrons $q_{NCS}$ with {\it particular} direction appears \cite{Edelshtein_JETP_1989,Agterberg_2003,book_2012}.
 It has been discussed recently that such a NCS superconductor should have different depairing (critical) currents flowing either in parallel or antiparallel to $\vec{q}_{NCS}$ \cite{Yuan_PNAS_2022,Daido_PRL_2022,He_NJP_2022} and nonreciprocal kinetic inductance $L_k(I)\neq L_k(-I)$ \cite{Baumgartner_Nat_Nan_2022} following from the current-momentum dependence $I(q)\neq -I(-q)$ (see Fig. 1(c,f)).
 Difference between critical currents means that ac current with an amplitude between these critical values should produce in NCS superconductor voltage of only one sign.
 This is the reason why the difference between critical currents is called as a superconducting diode effect (SDE).

 In our work we present theoretical and experimental results which demonstrate that finite momentum superconductivity (FMS), typical for discussed above noncentrosymmetric superconductors, is realized in the supercondutor/normal metal hybrid {\it without} spin-orbit coupling in presence of in-plane magnetic field (see Fig. 2(a)).
 In SN bilayer there is a thickness dependent 'density' of superconducting electrons $n(z)$ which is a coefficient between superconducting current density and momentum: $j(z)\sim-|e|n(z)q(z)$.
 In N layer finite $n$ appears due to proximity induced superconductivity, and usually it is smaller than in S layer (this case is shown in Fig. 2(b)).
-In-plane magnetic field creates Meissner currents $j(z)$ and superconducting electrons posses momentum $q(z)$.
-For thin SN bilayer with thickness $d_S+d_N \ll \lambda$ ($\lambda \sim n^{-1/2}$ is a magnetic field London penetration depth) one may neglect magnetic field arising from the Meissner currents and choose ${\bf A}=(B_{in}z,0,0)$ where $-(d_S+d_N)/2<z<(d_S+d_N)/2$.
+In-plane magnetic field induces Meissner currents $j(z)$ and superconducting electrons posses momentum $q(z)$.
+For thin SN bilayer with thickness $d_S+d_N \ll \lambda$ ($\lambda \sim n^{-1/2}$ is a London penetration depth) one may neglect magnetic field arising from the Meissner currents and choose ${\bf A}=(B_{in}z,0,0)$ where $-(d_S+d_N)/2<z<(d_S+d_N)/2$.
 In case $n(z) = const$ the total current $I\sim \int j(z)dz=0$ when the {\it thickness averaged momentum} $q_0=\int q dz/(d_S+d_N)=\nabla \phi=0$.
 But in case $\nabla n(z) \neq 0$ one needs finite $q_0=q_{NCS}$ to have $I=0$.
-Above discussion and Fig. 2(b) describes the {\it orbital} mechanism of appearance of thickness averaged finite momentum superconductivity in SN strip.
+It describes the {\it orbital} mechanism of finite momentum superconductivity in SN strip.
 From mathematical point of view presence of both thickness averaged $\nabla n$ and $B_{in}$ breaks the symmetry in SN strip and vector $\nabla n \times B_{in}$ defines the particular direction and value of $q_{NCS}$.